gradle/gradle/design-docs/jdk9-support.md

 - Public constant types should be initialized to `null` or their default JVM value if of a primitive type (do not use `UnsupportedOperationException` here because it would imply the creation of a static initializer that we want to avoid).
 - Java bytecode compatibility level of the classes must be the same as the original class compatibility level

+### Out of scope

+This doesn't have to use the `ApiSpec` (or whatever it is called) if it is not available when work on this story is started; a simple list of packages would be sufficient.

+## Story: Validates stubbed API classes according to the API specification

+When stripping out non public members of a class, the stub generator should check if the methods or classes which are exported do not expose classes which do not belong to the list of exported packages.
+Special treatment should be done to allow the JDK base classes to be part of the API.

+# Test cases

+- Allows classes from the base JDK to be referenced in exposed members: superclasses, interfaces, annotations, method parameters, fields.
-- Throws an error if a public member references a class which is not part of the API.
+- Throws an error if an exposed member references a class which is not part of the API.
 For example, given:
     ```
     package p1;
     public class A {